discoverydev/homebrew/README.md

-# homebrew
+# homebrew-ipa

-Custom homebrew formulas and casks
+Custom homebrew formulas and casks to go with discoverydev/my-boxen.